-A) No, a Cohabitation Agreement can document details such as if each of you paid a different amount of money towards the deposit, and how the property would be divided if you separate.
+A) No, a cohabitation agreement can document details such as if each of you paid a different amount of money towards the deposit, and how the property would be divided if you separate.

-Our Cohabitation Agreement Solicitors can also provide legal advice on how to protect children and financial assets in a Cohabitation Agreement.
+Our cohabitation agreement solicitors can also provide legal advice on how to protect children and financial assets in a cohabitation agreement.

-As part of the Co-op Group our values of openness, honesty, social responsibility and caring for others are core to service we provide.
+As part of the Co-op Group, our values of openness, honesty, social responsibility and caring for others are core to the service we provide.

-Co-op Legal Services has offices in Manchester, Bristol and London.
+Co-op Legal Services has over 600 staff working in different businesses with offices in Manchester, Bristol, Stratford-upon-Avon, Sheffield and London.